apeiros/ept/README.markdown

 #### Why should you use EPT instead of CSV?

 * Multiple tables within a single file
-* Explicit declaration of separators (no guessing whether it's ; or , in your parser anymore)
+* Explicit declaration of separators (no guessing whether it's ";", "," or something else)
 * Explicit declaration whether the first row is a header or not
-* Explicit declaration of encoding (no encoding guessing anymore)
+* Explicit declaration of encoding (no weird characters like "Ã¤" instead of "ä" anymore)
 * UTF-8 as default encoding
 * Typed values (Null, Boolean, Integer, Float, Decimal, Currency, Date, DateTime, String)
 * Type annotations for columns